 This paper shows that the inability to use monetary policy for macroeconomic stabilization leaves a government more vulnerable to a rollover crisis.
 We study a sovereign default model with self-fulfilling rollover crises, foreign currency debt, and nominal rigidities.
-When the government lacks monetary autonomy, lenders anticipate that the government will face a severe recession in the event of a liquidity crisis, and are therefore more prone to run on government bonds.
-By contrast, a government with monetary autonomy can stabilize the economy and can easily remain immune to a rollover crisis.
-In a quantitative application, we find that the lack of monetary autonomy played a central role in making the Eurozone vulnerable to a rollover crisis.
-A lender of last resort can help ease the costs from giving up monetary independence.
+When the government lacks monetary independence, lenders anticipate that the government would face a severe recession in the event of a liquidity crisis, and are therefore more prone to run on government bonds.
+In a quantitative application to the Eurozone debt crisis, we find that the lack of monetary autonomy played a central role in making Spain vulnerable to a rollover crisis.
+Finally, we argue that a lender of last resort can go a long way towards reducing the costs of giving up monetary independence.